-Part 1: Setting the e-Governance Scene
+I. Setting the Governance Scene

-Part 2: Enabling and Managing Technologies
+II.
+Enabling and Managing Technologies

-Part 3: Functional Fields for e-Governance
+III.
+Functional Fields for Egovernance?

-8. e-Governance and Local Government Janice Morphet
+8. eGovernance and Local Government Janice Morphet

 "e-Governance: rhetoric and the realities – this is the theme for this insightful book, offering several penetrating analyses by scholars with different experience.
 Leslie Budd and Lisa Harris have succeeded in putting together a volume that penetrates behind the discourse and displays the variety of real outcomes.
 It is a must read for people searching for DEG = Digital era governance, as it reveals its limits."